mikimer/LoRa/README.md

 ![](assets/Zapier_Senet_webhook.png)

-**Send data to Senet, then switch to Zapier**
-Senet will now send a copy of the mDot's payload to Zapier, including the PDU. **Make sure that your Arduino is sending data so that Senet delivers data to Zapier.**  Zapier must recieve at least one JSON payload at the webhook in order to know what to expect for key-value pairs.
+**Confirm that you're sending data to Senet, then switch to Zapier** Senet will now send a copy of the mDot's payload to Zapier, including the PDU. **Make sure that your Arduino is sending data so that Senet delivers data to Zapier.**  To do this, click the sensor button 10 times and then wait 15 seconds -- you should see a new data payload arrive in the Senet portal. (*The Arduino sketch automatically sends data every 15 minutes or if a user clicks the button 10 times -- this is the external button on port A3, not the reset button on the Arduino board itself.*)

+Zapier must recieve at least one JSON payload at the webhook in order to know what to expect for key-value pairs.
 Switch back to the Zapier tab.
 In Zapier, click `Ok, I did this` and Zapier will look for JSON payloads from Senet.
 Now we'll configure the zap's `Action` in Google Sheets:

 1. Select `Google Sheets` as your Action App.
 2. Click `Create a Row`, then `Save + Continue`.